HGH Products - The Different Types

 No prescription required: These are the amino acid pill, tablet, capsule, and powder supplements that are taken by mouth and go through the stomach.
 They contain no form of human growth hormone.
 These types of supplements may also be called secretagogues, precursors, or enhancers.

 Such products are deemed "dietary supplements" by the U.S. FDA and are regulated by their food laws.

 Their main ingredients are amino acids, vitamins, and/or herbs.
 They are sold online and in health food stores.

 Homeopathic sprays are also considered releasers because besides containing homeopathic HGH they can also help the pituitary gland to release more of its own growth hormone.

 Please note: Large doses of amino acids can cause problems with the kidneys and liver.
-Also the pituitary gland usually becomes resistant to these types of supplements rather quickly.
+Also, the pituitary gland may become resistant to large doses of amino acids.
 Please click below to learn more.